dougo/shufflecomp/README.md

 Run with:

-  frob shufflecomp
+  frob lookaroundthecorner

-The shufflecomp.t file can also be run with Gargoyle or QTads.
+The lookaroundthecorner.t3 file can also be run with Gargoyle or QTads.

   http://ccxvii.net/gargoyle/
   http://qtads.sourceforge.net/